Sindri-Labs/sindri-resources/circuit_tutorials/circom/food_ml/README.md

 # Food ML - ZKML for Culinary Categories

 We trained a deep neural net (DNN) to recognize combinations of ingredients as identifiers for a particular type of cuisine.
-It was inspired by [this article](https://www.nature.com/articles/srep00196).
+The model was inspired by [this article](https://www.nature.com/articles/srep00196).

 **Sindri's novel proof acceleration techniques provide an essential contribution towards the goal of making nontrivial ZKML feasible.**